Retire in Ukraine

 What are the most rewarding aspects of retiring in Ukraine?

 "One of the most rewarding aspects of retiring in Ukraine is the low cost of living.
 With a lower cost of living, retirees can enjoy a comfortable lifestyle without having to worry about their finances.
 Additionally, Ukraine offers a wide range of cultural activities and attractions, making it an ideal place to spend one's retirement.
 The country also boasts a rich history and culture, providing retirees with plenty of opportunities to explore and learn.
-Finally, Ukraine is home to some of the most beautiful landscapes in Europe, making it a great place to relax and enjoy nature," remarked one retiree in Ukraine.
+Finally, Ukraine is home to some of the most beautiful landscapes in Europe, making it a great place to relax and enjoy nature," explained a retiree in Ukraine.

 What are healthcare services like in Ukraine?